 - 1 teaspoon vanilla extract

-- 2 cups (12 ounces) white or dark chocolate chips or chopped
+- 2 cups (12 ounces, 340 grams) white or dark chocolate chips or chopped

 - White or Dark Chocolate melted